 Gastric acid is found inside cells called G cells.
 These are located in your stomach lining and in the lining of your upper small intestine.

 Why Would I Need This Test?

-Your doctor might order a gastrin test if he thinks you have a problem with your gastrin levels.
+Your doctor might order a gastrin test if they think you have a problem with your gastrin levels.
 If they’re too high or too low, you could have problems with your digestion.
 You may need the test if you have symptoms like stomach pain, diarrhea, or peptic ulcers that keep coming back.

-Your doctor might also order a gastrin test if you had a gastrin-producing tumor removed and he wants to make sure it hasn’t come back.
+Your doctor might also order a gastrin test if you had a gastrin-producing tumor removed and they want to make sure it hasn’t come back.